kittrgg/kittr/README.md

 3. Let's get your environment variables set up.
 Navigate in your file explorer to `/scripts/createEnvironment/inputs`.

 - Copy the `example.env.json` file to a new file called `dev.env.json`.
-- Provide values for the empty strings.
+- Provide values for `TWITCH_CLIENT_ID` and `TWITCH_SECRET`.
-- `SENTRY_DSN` is optional.
-This is for logging and error reporting.
-If you want to use Sentry, you'll use your own account.
-- `STRIPE_*`, `SUBSCRIPTION_PRICE_ID` and `MONTHLY_TIP_PRICE_ID` are only needed if you are going to be working with the payment systems.
-- You will need a Twitch API token to run kittr.
-Unfortunately, we can't provide you with one since this token is individualized.
-To get your Twitch token, visit [your Twitch developers console](https://dev.twitch.tv/console/apps) and create an application token.
+  - We can't provide you with these values because they are indiviual to you.
+To get your Twitch tokens, visit [your Twitch developers console](https://dev.twitch.tv/console/apps) and create an application token.
 (For the URLs that it asks for, you can use http://localhost:3000.)
-Make sure you keep the Client Secret that you create in a safe place for the next step!

 4. Run `yarn install`.